Enteee/duckpond.ch/_drafts/broken-one-time-pad-2.md

 > Putting it all together (obtaining the QR code and so on) was done with python + some command line tools.
 > I'll try and write a little more detailed description later, a long with the code I wrote to solve it.

-A more detailed writeup can be found on [github](https://github.com/potater/broken-one-time-pad).
+A more detailed write up can be found on [github](https://github.com/potater/broken-one-time-pad).
 Thank you for sharing the idea to your solution svvw.

 In this post I'll first try to reconstruct svvw's solution, then present my own.
 At the end we'll fix the found issues in the [broken one-time pad] and restart the challenge.